aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/exchange-server-integration/aspose-email-java-ews-client-tutorial/_index.md

 - Aspose.Email
 - Java EWS integration
 - email automation
-title: Create EWS Client Java – Automate Email with Aspose.Email
+title: Create an EWS Client in Java with Aspose.Email – Automate Email Processing
 url: /java/exchange-server-integration/aspose-email-java-ews-client-tutorial/
 weight: 1
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create EWS Client Java – Automate Email with Aspose.Email
+# Create an EWS Client in Java with Aspose.Email – Automate Email Processing

 ## Introduction
 Are you looking to **create EWS client Java** applications that automatically manage Exchange mailboxes?
 This comprehensive guide shows how to use Aspose.Email for Java to build an EWS client, retrieve mailbox information, list inbox messages, and move emails based on specific criteria.
 Automate repetitive email tasks, reduce manual effort, and keep your inbox organized—all from Java code.